tjoye20/Connected/README.md

 Note: This repo only contains the Rails backend.

+Update 9/21/16: This Rails backend application is now deployed online through Heroku.
+It is no longer necessary to clone this repo down to your local machine.
+Follow the steps below however if you do wish to run locally.

 To install the app to your local computer run

     git clone https://github.com/tjoye20/Connected.git